-- Submit copies of your and your parents' 2014 IRS income tax returns, W-2s, 1099 statements, and the verification worksheet with the College Board IDOC service by April 15th, 2015.
+- Upload copies of your and your parents' 2014 IRS income tax returns, W-2s, 1099 statements, and the verification worksheet with the College Board IDOC service by April 15th, 2015.

 - Submit a 2015-16 Authorization to Release Information form (optional) to the financial aid office.
 If a student would like to release financial information to parent(s) or another party, please complete this optional form.

 If you wish to check the status of your financial aid application, log in to Banner Self-Service.

 Review of on time applications begins in May and decisions will be made available to you electronically beginning in early June.
 Late applications (those completed after May 1st) are reviewed after June 15th on a rolling, date prioritized basis.

 |FAFSA 003217||Submit to: federal processor||Submit by April 1, 2015|

 |PROFILE 4654||Submit to: College Scholarship Service (CSS)||Submit by April 1, 2015|

 |Parent 2014 IRS tax return and W-2/1099s||Upload to: IDOC||Upload to IDOC no later than April 15, 2015|